sonichen/delta_rs/readme.md

 Delta { id: 3, index: [0, 7, 8], blocks: [DataBlock { block_number: 7, data: [109, 32, 97, 32, 71, 111, 32, 100, 101, 118] }, DataBlock { block_number: 8, data: [101, 108, 111, 112, 101, 114, 46] }], snapshot: true }
 ```

-## Support

-If you have questions or need assistance, please contact [yjchen047@gmail.com] or submit an issue on GitHub.

 ## License

 `delta_rs` is licensed under this licensed:

 - MIT LICENSE ( https://opensource.org/licenses/MIT)

-## Future Work

-**delta_rs is under development.**

-- [ ] add snapshot to improve efficiency
-- [ ] Optimize the data block separation rule so that it cuts according to data length
-- [ ] Optimize Data Block Identification